-By this, I mean I am going to assume you have time to create a portfolio, search through a variety of job marketplaces, and find the best offers that suit your price point and experience level.
+By this, I mean I am going to assume you have time to create a portfolio, search through a variety of remote job marketplaces, and find the best offers that suit your price point and experience level.

 Additionally, I’m also assuming you aren’t immediately going ‘all in’ on becoming a freelance writer (and that you have another source of income/job and are simply looking to gradually make the change into freelancing full time).

 If you are immensely strapped for cash and don’t have time to create a portfolio or engage in a selective freelancing job search, I would advise putting together whatever sort of portfolio you can muster and bulk apply to job sites (which I will cover shortly).

 There are ultimately a few questions you will have to consider before getting started with freelance writing: